Kagescan/fangame/README.md

 Sooo just edit the makefile as you need and use `make` to compile the code !!

 ### status
+Actually making the visual novel engine, if you want to try then check the "novelEngine" branch.
 21.02.18 intro works,added makefile

 ### project main page